ndious/react-input-validator/README.md

 # react-input-validator

-A customizable and extendible form validator for react apps
+A customisable and extendible form validator for react apps

 ## Usage